ahmadalwy3/ahmadalwy3/Advanced-user-features.md

-Advanced user mode can be enabled from the _Settings_ tab in uBlock's dashboard. **Enable at your own risk.**
+Advanced user mode can be enabled from the _Settings_ tab in uBlock Origin's dashboard. **Enable at your own risk.**

 ## Read the docs
 <table><tr><td width="130" align="center">